-The web portal is where the collected and updated information will be stored in an interactive and spatial repository so that operational partners, local actors and donors can easily navigate through the spatial information, and download related snapshots and reports.
-The web portal will be used for a variety of purposes such as on-going monitoring reports, city dashboards, and to communicate the profiles of specific neighbourhoods where response is a priority.
-The Web Portal will also support other initiatives that inform programs for displaced Syrians both living inside and outside Syria.
+The Web Portal is where the collected and updated information is stored in an interactive and spatial repository so that operational partners, local actors and donors can easily navigate through the spatial information, and download related snapshots and reports.
+The Web Portal is used for a variety of purposes such as on-going monitoring reports, city dashboards, and to communicate the profiles of specific neighborhoods where response is a priority.
+The Web Portal supports other initiatives that inform programs for displaced Syrians both living inside and outside Syria.